UPDATED: 24th JULY 2018

 They really don’t.

-When you’re booking a magician for an event, sure you want to know that he’s going to be able to amaze your guests, but that should be a given.
+When you’re booking a magician for an event, you obviously want to know that he’s going to be able to amaze your guests, that should be a given.

 In short, you want to know if he’s a PROFESSIONAL magician.